ocharles/weeder/README.md

 field, or toggle whether Weeder considers all type class instances as roots with the `type-class-roots` configuration option.

+## Type families

+Weeder cannot yet analyse uses of type family instances.
+For this reason type family instances will be marked as implicit roots if analysis of types is enabled via `unused-types`.

 ## Template Haskell

 Weeder is currently unable to parse the result of a Template Haskell splice.
 If